Study-Buddies-SwEnt/prd/template/9-design.md

 ## Infrastructure and Deployment

-The application is developped on AndroidStudio and written using the Jetpack Compose framework in Kotlin.
+The application is developed on AndroidStudio and written using the Jetpack Compose framework in Kotlin.
 The app is also deployed and user-tested on Android phones through USB debugging, or via an emulator if no physical Android phone is available.

 ## Test Plan